AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/v1-1-44/acsd-56158-wrong-tax-value-on-frontend-when-multiple-tax-rules-are-applied-to-cart.md

 1. From the frontend, log in as the customer with the US address, and add the product to the cart.
 1. Generate a customer token via GraphQL.
 1. Generate a cart ID via GraphQL.
-1. Check that the tax applied is correct by getting the customers cart via GraphQL:
+1. Check that the tax applied is correct by getting the customer's cart via GraphQL:

     ```GraphQL
     {